denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 and several titles in the Electronic Mediations series at Minnesota University Press, which published Lori Emerson's *Reading Writing Interfaces* in 2014.

-My work differs from these volumes in two major ways.
-First, while committed to theoretical concerns---that is, ideas that can guide or challenge the way we study texts, their production, their meaning, and their impact on the people who use and produce them---my argument also dwells in the realm of traditional philosophy.
-Second, my argument is deeply grounded in the fields of software and electrical engineering.
-Consider my first chapter, called "We Have Always Been Digital," which begins with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
+My work extends the research program represented in these volumes in several important directions.
+While committed to broadly theoretical concerns---that is, ideas that can guide or challenge the way we study texts, their production, their meaning, and their impact on the people who use and produce them---my argument also dwells in the realm of traditional philosophy and (more narrowly) philosophy of text and technology.
+Furthermore, more than a decade of professional experience in software development grounds my thought in the fields of software and electrical engineering to an extent greater than one would generally expect to find in similar manuscripts.
+Finally, my sources may betray academic training in comparative literature.
+The reader should not be surprised to encounter original translations and texts that undercut the preponderance of North American material.

+Consider, for example, my first chapter, called "We Have Always Been Digital," which commences with a discussion of "digital representation" as philosophers Nelson Goodman and John Haugeland define it in the analytic tradition.
 I proceed by testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern liquid crystal displays (LCDs) and in the related video-processing technique of "motion-compensated frame interpolation."
 The resulting analysis clarifies the various (and often conflicting) meanings of the word digital in media studies and in the digital humanities.
-Similarly, in the second chapter of the book, "Literature Down to the Pixel," I argue that universal Turing machines, usually viewed as algorithms, should be considered in the context of word processing, as devices that cannot quite shake the material legacy of paper and pencil.
+In the second chapter of the book, "Literature Down to the Pixel," I visit late-ninetieth and early twentieth century US and European patent archives to argue that universal Turing machines, usually viewed as computational algorithms, should also be considered in the genealogy of communications and text processing equipment, as devices that cannot quite shake the material legacy of paper and pencil.
+Similarly, in the third chapter of the book, "Laying Bare the Device," I take a deep dive into Russian formalist aesthetics and resurface to examine the Hegelian legacy in the development of the Document--object Model (DOM).

 Although I do not mean to engage in the debate on disciplinary formation, I prefer to describe my work as "computational culture studies," both in the